macewanCS/final_demo_rubric/README.md

 Things to think about are

 - what functionality is reasonable to have completed by April 7th?
-- what should each component be worth
+- what should each component be worth?
+- *how* should each element be evaluated?
+The more specific the better.

 In general, be as specific as you can for what you think will be a fair evaluation of your project

+There are files for each category [demo](demo.md) and [functionality](functionality.md)